Air pollution and air quality

 Enquiries in relation to applications for Part A2 or Part B applications and requests to access the public register should be directed to [email protected].

-To apply for a new Part B installation or to amend an existing Part B permit can also download the relevant forms:
+To apply for a permit for a new Part B installation or to amend an existing permit, the relevant forms can be downloaded, below:

 - PPC1 Part B application form [pdf document]